-SOSC 201 - Introduction to Cultural Anthropology
+SOSC 201 - Introduction to Cultural Anthropology 3 credits (3.0 hours | Non-studio)

 Prerequisite: Any two 100-level SCCS courses (ENGL, HUMN, CCST, AHIS).

 Students will be introduced to fundamentals of cultural anthropology through lectures, readings, films and other materials.
 Examples will be drawn from a wide variety of anthropological studies, with examples ranging from traditional warfare in New Guinea to "Big Hair" in North America.